As an executive leadership coach, I strongly believe that women can be most powerful when their work is aligned with their values.

 What do they do that you admire?
 This might include the actual job tasks, the way they conduct themselves, or something else that sticks out to you.
 Their positions can be anywhere in the company.

-3. Identify an organizational culture that aligns with your value system
+3. Join an organizational culture that aligns with your value system

 What do you value?
 When making decisions, what must remain true for you to feel good about your choices?

 Fill in the table below.
 Think big picture all the way down to how you want to spend your day-to-day.

 What do you need out of a job? (must have).
 What do you want out of a job? (nice to have)